abhishekkumar627/spring-microservices/k8s-demo/README.md

 These can be defineds using, http, tcp, commands as well as gRPc requests.

 3. startup probe is used in legacy appn.

+##### For Service-registry :

+Going to create stateful set, it will be storing/having state of each of the applcation which connects to it.

+Mysql :

+Going to store state of everything thus it is also stateful set.

+##### Deployments will be of
+1. cloudGateway
+2. configserver
+3. orderservice
+4. paymentservice
+5. productionservice.